University of Portsmouth Archery Club offer competition archery training and competitions

 The University of Portsmouth Archery Club is one of the friendliest clubs here in Portsmouth.
 The club offers competitive archery training and competitions to the majority of bow disciplines.

-You can join our club for the second half of the academic year for £55, this includes fixtures, travel and training sessions.
+You can join our club for the 2023/24 academic year for £115, this includes, equipment, fixtures, travel and training sessions.

 - Wednesday 7.00pm-10.00pm: Team Training - St. Paul's Gym

 - Friday 5.00pm-7.30pm: Team Training - St. Paul's Gym

 - Sunday 3.00pm-6.00pm: Team Training - St. Paul's Gym

 Saturdays and Sundays - Competitions will take place on selected weekend days at various locations.

 Lots of our clubs offer Play Memberships, a more casual way to play without committing to a year membership.
 Most Play Memberships are £65 for the academic year (with some exceptions).

 The sports included are:

 - Cricket (Women's)